What Are Nameservers & What Does a Name Server Do?

 What Happens When You Update My Nameservers?

-Once you have successfully updated the Nameservers your domain will start identifying the server you are identifying.
+Once you have successfully updated the Nameservers, your domain will start identifying the server you are identifying.
 However, the process of updating your DNS server is not fast.
 This process usually takes between 8 to 48 hours to complete.
 This delay is called DNS Propagation.
 During DNS distribution, servers around the world receive notifications about the development of your DNS server.

 During this time, you may encounter some unusual issues, especially those related to the delivery of your email.
 That is why we recommend that you update your Nameservers at night or during the quiet period of your business.